Correlators and Descendants of Subcritical Stein Manifolds: Stein and Weinstein manifolds

 An open complex manifold $(M^{2n},J)$ is \emph{Stein} if it can be realized as a properly embedded complex submanifold of some $\mathbb{C}^{N}$.
-In this paper we will assume $n\geq 3$.
-A smooth function $f: M\rightarrow \mathbb{R}$ is \emph{exhausting} if it is proper and bounded from below.
+A smooth function $f\colon M\rightarrow \mathbb{R}$ is \emph{exhausting} if it is proper and bounded from below.
 Let $d^{J}f$ denote $df\circ J$.
 The function $f$ is \emph{plurisubharmonic} if the associated 2-form $\omega_{f} = -dd^{J}f$ is a symplectic form taming $J$, i.e., $\omega_{f}(v,Jv)>0$ for every non-zero tangent vector $v$.
 Plurisubharmonicity is an open condition.
-Therefore $f$ can be assumed to be Morse.
+We can therefore assume $f$ to be Morse.
 By a theorem of Grauert, an open complex manifold is Stein if and only if it admits a plurisubharmonic function.

 A Stein manifold $(M^{2n},J)$ with an exhausting plurisubharmonic function $f$ admits the following associated structures: